Taking a look at the online retailer Net-a-Porter's new print fashion magazine 'Porter.'

 In 2013 Net-a-Porter surprised the world again, making the controversial decision to opt for a traditional print format for the launch of its fashion magazine, named Porter.
 At the time, many suggested that with other fashion print titles struggling to maintain circulation, Porter would find it hard to claw out a dedicated audience.
 However, nothing could have been further from the truth and by the end of the first year, Porter subscriptions had increased by 92%, reaching 32,000.

-Taking this psychological aspect into consideration and translating it into a specific product was therefore a key of Porter’s success.
+Taking this psychological aspect into consideration and translating it into a specific product was, therefore, a key to Porter’s success.
 The organisation’s research also showed that the female target-audience is frequently travelling, collecting individual “global edits” – magazines from all over the world and is short in time.
 In response, the team behind Porter decided to publish just one English language edition, which simultaneously goes on sale worldwide, six times a year, to address this jet-setting, global audience of women with a high income, but little time spare.

 This shows the importance of focussing your activities on the most relevant sales channels for a particular brand and investing in the tools to drive sales in those locations.
 For high-end premium brands, this could mean deliberately moving away from ubiquity to a more selective approach, leveraging the retailer’s brand value or the perceived value of the location and its patrons.